TotempaaltJ/homespring-js/README.md

 ## How to try it out

-Open [homespring.html](homespring.html) if you want to see the salmon travel through the river, or use `homespring.js` if you don't want the neat visualisations.
+Open [homespring.html](homespring.html) if you want to see the salmon travel through the river, or run `hs.js`/import and use `homespring.js` if you don't want the neat visualisations.

 ## Things to do